fgimenez/kubana/README.md

-kubana let's you deploy a kubernetes cluster over an openstack installation without neutron enabled (tested on the havana release). [https://www.terraform.io/](terraform) takes care of the infrastructure setup and [http://kubernetes.io/docs/getting-started-guides/kubeadm/](kubeadm) of the installation of the k8s services.
+kubana let's easily you deploy a kubernetes cluster over an openstack installation without neutron enabled (tested on the havana release). [terraform](https://www.terraform.io/) takes care of the infrastructure setup and [kubeadm](http://kubernetes.io/docs/getting-started-guides/kubeadm/) of the installation of the k8s services.

 First of all, a base image must be available on the openstack side to be used by the k8s nodes.
-Given the usual openstack access environment variables are present you can create it using [https://www.packer.io/](packer) from the `images` directory, executing:
+Given the usual openstack access environment variables are present you can create it using [packer](https://www.packer.io/) from the `images` directory, executing:

     $ packer build -var 'source_image_name=<my_source_image_name>' k8s_base.json